 Natural products, at least for me, work best when I rotate them.
 So I also pamper my hands with different natural oils, including pure avocado oil.

 Now, no matter how many times I plunge my hands in water, they no longer dry, crack and bleed.
 But I do need to point out that I can’t claim or promise anyone else will see the same results.
 I’m not a doctor or a professional skincare expert.
 All I can do is share my own experience of what I do to keep my hands moistened, and, hopefully, looking young.

 Natural Oils for Your Hands

-But, anyway, if you’d like to see the types of oils I use on my own hands, you can check them out below.
+But, anyway, if you’d like to see other types of natural plant-based moisturizers, you can check them out below.
 You may find similar pure oils at a natural foods market, if you live near one.
-However, you may find better prices online.
-These natural oils are sold by Plant Therapy, a family-run company with exacting quality control standards.
-The prices are excellent and shipping is free.
+However, you can also find them online.

-I keep these oils in my refrigerator and I use one of them whenever I finish doing the dishes or taking a shower.
+I keep my natural oils in my refrigerator and I use one of them whenever I finish doing the dishes or taking a shower.
 Rosehip seed oil, as well as the other oils below, can also be used as carrier oils if you use essential oils for massage.

 How to Keep Hands Looking Young

 Keeping your hands well hydrated is the first step to keep hands looking young.
 You’ll also want to avoid unnecessary sun exposure.
 Natural skincare experts generally recommend using plant-based products to soothe, heal and potentially even reverse the visible signs of aging.